 • administrative, political and development projects (government, interest groups, administration)

 and from temporary management, we can also deliver

 • complete project teams and project team members (planning, finance control, quality, commissioning, health - safety & environment (HSE), procurement/contract management, construction site managers)

 Program Interim Management

 Programs do contain projects and are the process of monitoring and managing various related projects.
-An interim program director is, for a specified period, responsible for the effective management and the coordinating to acquire advantages by the control of a series of diverse activities and projects with corresponding sub-objectives that have a coherence, to result in pre-defined objectives.
+An interim program manager or director is, for a specified period, responsible for the effective management and the coordinating to acquire advantages by the control of a series of diverse activities and projects with corresponding sub-objectives that have a coherence, to result in pre-defined objectives.
 Interim program management task is to manage

 • minimising risks, identify risks, initiate and approving risk mitigation plans